 In addition to providing consumers with minimalist products, lilah b provides people with a way to declutter their makeup collection through its recycling program.
 Email firstname.lastname@example.org to receive a pre-paid shipping label to recycle beauty products from lilah b and other brands!

-lilah b. is a certified Clean Makeup brand at Sephora and is 100% Cruelty-Free. lilah b. is not 100% Vegan, but does sell some Vegan-friendly products.
+lilah b. is a certified Clean Makeup brand at Sephora and is 100% Cruelty-Free.
+However, lilah b. is not 100% Vegan.
+Similar to other brands on this list, lilac b sells some Vegan-friendly products.

 8 | Roen Beauty

-As someone with sensitive acne-prone skin and eczema, I love everything Tower 28 stands for and how the brand makes beauty inclusive for people with sensitive skin.
+As someone with sensitive acne-prone skin and eczema, I love everything Tower 28 stands for.
+Moreover, I love how the brand makes beauty inclusive for people with sensitive skin.
 I am most intrigued by the brand’s ShineOn Lip Jellies and SOS Daily Rescue Facial Spray.

 Things to Keep in Mind When Buying Clean Makeup

-When it comes to clean beauty, it can be really tempting to want to try a ton of clean makeup brands all at once.
+When it comes to clean beauty, it is really tempting to want to try a ton of clean makeup brands all at once.
 However, there are a few things to keep in mind when buying clean beauty:

 Clean Makeup Does Not Mean Sustainable | Although many clean makeup brands care about sustainable beauty – not all products are sustainable.
 For example, clean makeup brands may still use plastic packaging.